ourigen/perfect_overlays/README.md

 # RetroArch Perfect Overlays for 640x480 Handhelds

-:warning: Work In Progress :warning:

 ## Preface

 Some familiarity with RetroArch is beneficial.
 I have tried my best to lay everything out step by step, but I hope you can fill in the gaps if I forget something.

 These overlays are derived from the work of [1playerinsertcoin](https://www.reddit.com/user/1playerinsertcoin/submitted/), with bezels added from [mugwomp_93](https://www.reddit.com/r/RG35XX/comments/1ai93ee/perfect_overlays_adapted_for_rg35xx/) and [drkhrse](https://github.com/drkhrse/drkhrse_miyoo_bezels).

-These overlays have been adjusted and tested to fit Miyoo Mini (v1, v2, v3), Miyoo Mini Plus, Retroid Pocket 2S, and RG405M.
+These overlays have been adjusted and tested to fit Miyoo Mini v1/v2/v3/Plus, Retroid Pocket 2S, and RG405M.
 For the Miyoo Mini/Plus, OnionUI outputs GB/GBC 2 pixels left of center.
 Therefore, you will need to download specific overlays in the `miyoo` folder for these systems.

-Otherwise, the overlays should theoretically fit other 640x480 displays with standard RetroArch build, but use at your own risks.
+These overlays should theoretically fit other 640x480 displays with standard RetroArch build, but they've not been tested.

 ## Preview